 How to request a new Tree Preservation Order (TPO)

-Currently the Council are only issuing new TPOs on trees which are at risk.
+We are only issuing new TPOs on trees which are at risk.
 We are unable to issue precautionary TPOs.
-If you're concerned about the retention of a tree or group of trees, please check if the tree(s) are already:
+If you are concerned about the retention of a tree or group of trees, please check if the tree(s) are already:

 You can carry out the above checks by using our interactive map.